kkaunda/spgf/README.md

     the patterns observed in Table 2.

 -   **Remark:** We note that the Cayley Table *T* is a partial representation of an otherwise infinite structure.
-Therefore no generalization of these results to some "complete/larger" set is required.

 **Table 1**